owlike/genson/website/Documentation/UserGuide.md

 Deserialization however is more tricky as the type must be detected based on the content of the JSON stream.
 By default, if no type information is available during deserialization, Genson will provide a base mapping between JSON types and Java types.
-For example, JSON object will be mapped to a Map with Strings as keys, JSON arrays to Java arrays, etc.
+For example, JSON object will be mapped to a Map with Strings as keys, JSON arrays to Java List, etc.
 There is another mechanism allowing to [deserialize to polymorphic or unknown types](#polymorphic-types), but we will discuss it latter.